-The cornerstone of every long-lived community (call the Blue Zones) is, you guessed it, BEANS.
+The cornerstone of every long-lived community (called the Blue Zones) is, you guessed it, BEANS.
 They provide B vitamins and lots of fiber and protein to boot.
 No worries about lectins, either, because they are gone once you’ve cooked the beans.

-They’re perfect for topping salads, adding to soups and stews and delicious in burritos or tacos.
+They’re perfect for topping salads, adding to soups and stews, and delicious in burritos or tacos.
 They can also be the base of your vegan meatloaf or salad dressings.
-Very versatile and important on a plant-based diet!
+Very versatile and essential on a plant-based diet!

-We know that there’s a lot of non-dairy milk on the market these days.
-Everything from oat and cashew to the more traditional soy and almond.
+We know there are lots of plant-based milk on the market these days.
+Everything from oat, cashew, or hemp to the more traditional soy and almond.
 But VERY FEW are made without additives or thickeners.
-So hop on over to this recipe for making homemade almond milk.
+This article, Three Great Reasons to Make Your Own Almond Milk and Other Plant-Based Milk will give you more insight into why it’s important to make your own plant-based milk.

-You can add them to your smoothies, eat them in salads, throw them in salads, incorporate them into casseroles and eat them sauteed as in this recipe.
+You can add them to your smoothies, eat them in salads, throw them in salads, incorporate them into casseroles and eat them sauteed as in this recipe, Sauteed Greens.

 If you’re new to using tofu, read my article, “Three Ways to Cook with Tofu,” to bring you up to speed.
 Then, you can feel good about including tofu in your recipes.

 It really can be delicious and is a great source of protein.
-It can be used in so many ways, including in scrambles, desserts, dressings or a topping for your savory bowls.
+It can be used in so many ways, including in scrambles, desserts, dressings, or a topping for your savory bowls.
 This Baked Tofu recipe is a good starting point and goes well in savory dishes like this Sweet & Sour Tofu recipe.